electron/electron/docs/api/browser-window.md

 #### `win.getBrowserView()` _Experimental_

 Returns `BrowserView | null` - The `BrowserView` attached to `win`.
-Returns `null` if none is attached.
+Returns `null` if one is not attached.
 Throws an error if multiple `BrowserView`s are attached.

 #### `win.addBrowserView(browserView)` _Experimental_